 \subsection{Vision-Action Adapter}

-Echocardiography probe guidance is an emerging research direction.
-While AI-driven probe guidance systems hold promise for improving echocardiography accessibility, progress has been slow due to the challenges of data collection.
-In contrast, significant advancements have been made in ultrasound image understanding and diagnosis, with recent foundation models~\cite{christensen2024vision,jiao2024usfm,ouyang2020video,ghorbani2020deep} demonstrating exceptional performance on baseline tasks.
-Notably, a probe guidance model shares the same fundamental ability as these models: understanding structural information in ultrasound images.
-Thus, we proposed the Vision-Action Adapter to explore the potential of leveraging these foundation models for probe guidance tasks.
-In the following sections, we will provide a detailed explanation of our approach, as shown in \cref{fig:adapter}.
+Echocardiography probe guidance is an emerging area, but progress is limited by data-collection challenges.
+In contrast, ultrasound image understanding and diagnosis have advanced rapidly, with recent foundation models achieving strong baseline performance.
+Since probe guidance also requires understanding ultrasound structures, we propose the Vision-Action Adapter to leverage these foundation models for probe guidance.
+Next, we detail our approach in \cref{fig:adapter}.